From 2023 to 2024, the overall value of Romanian exports slowed to a -0.3% setback from $100.6 billion.

 Romania incurred the highest trade surpluses with the following countries.

-Among Romania’s trading partners that generate the greatest positive trade balances, Romanian surpluses with the United States of America (up 328.8%), Egypt (up 99.4%) and Jordan (up 70.8%) grew at the fastest pace from 2020 to 2021.
+Among Romania’s trading partners that generate the greatest positive trade balances, Romanian surpluses with the United States of America (up 26.4%), Moldova (up 14%) and the United Kingdom (up 4.2%) grew from 2023 to 2024.

 These positive cashflow streams clearly indicate Romania’s competitive advantages with the above countries, but also represent key opportunities for Romania to develop country-specific strategies to optimize its overall position in international trade.